Bacchus (Caravaggio): Model

 The model for Bacchus might have actually been Caravaggio's pupil, Mario Minniti, whom he had used as a model in The Musicians, Boy with a Basket of Fruit, The Fortune Teller, Lute Player, and The Calling of Saint Matthew.
-There was speculation that Caravaggio and Minnit's relationship was that of a sexual nature.
+There was speculation that Caravaggio and Minniti's relationship was that of a sexual nature.
 Paintings that he modeled for could be seen as having a homoerotic quality.
 Especially in Bacchus, the lounging model is inviting the viewer into the scene with a glass of wine and a basket of ripe fruits while his robe slips off.
 Caravaggio was known for staging scenes, including the models and painting them in costume, doing away with the need to sketch the scene from his mind before applying paint to canvas.

 Some critics, such as Giovanni Baglione, believed that Caravaggio used himself as the model.
 During 1595 he would have been twenty-four and could have played up his youthful features for this work.
 Bacchus is offering of the wine with his left hand, despite the obvious effort this is causing the model.
 This has led to speculation that Caravaggio used a mirror to assist himself while working from life, doing away with the need for drawing.
 It is believed that Caravaggio was unable to paint the human figure without a model in front of him.

 Criticism

 Giovanni Baglione

 Painter and rival of Caravaggio, Giovanni Baglione believed that this image of Bacchus is actually a self portrait.
 He argues that Caravaggio positioned a mirror in front of himself while he painted the scene.
 Baglione is considered to be part of the Caravaggisti, a group of artists and art appreciators who followed Caravaggio and attempted to defend and even emulate his style.
 Though Baglione emulated Caravaggio's style, he hated him.
 He even wrote a scathing biography of Caravaggio.
 The two artists loathed each other and constantly accused each other of inappropriate behavior.
-It is thought that Bagliones hatred was a product of jealousy therefore leading him to accuse Caravaggio of being unable to paint portraits without a model.
+It is thought that Baglione's hatred was a product of jealousy therefore leading him to accuse Caravaggio of being unable to paint portraits without a model.
 He claims that Caravaggio did not possess the talent to conjure up perfect beings in his mind and transfer them to canvas.